 I will restrict myself to video based counseling for actual paid sessions.
 However, I know that it is often helpful for the client to communicate with me through phone calls or e-mails in times of crisis or extra stress.
 These impromptu sessions are covered under the umbrella of Technology Assisted Counseling.
 Counseling does take place if I communicate back to them.
 Texting is so much a part of our society that some information will be exchanged with clients through texts, but it is so abbreviated as to make it a quagmire of miscommunication.
-I hope to avoid it as much as possible for all but simple things like confirming appoints (and that only after appropriate consents are in place.)
+I hope to avoid it as much as possible for all but simple things like confirming appointments.

 Mount Comfort Counseling Services

 4257 N. Gabel Dr, Suite 2B, Fayetteville AR 72703

 The purpose of this document is to inform you about aspects of internet counseling services, the process of that counseling, the potential benefits and risks of counseling other than in a face-to-face setting; and what can be done to guard against those risks.
 While it can seem to be desirable because of convenience, internet counseling presents unique challenges and must be a mutual decision between the therapist and the client.
 Please read this entire document and carefully consider what is presented so that we can make the best decision.